elisabethgnewman/surfs_up/README.md

 The key differences between the weather in June and the weather in December are:
 * The minimum temperature in December is as low as 56 (vs. 64 in June)!
+* The standard deviation for the temperature in December is 3.75 (vs. 3.26 in June), meaning there could be more variability with winter temps.
+* There were almost 200 more data points in June's data compared to the Decembe data.

+## Summary
+After reviewing the results in the section above, it appears that there could be some sort of seasonality with the surfing season in Hawaii.
+However, we certainly can't definiteively say that customers wouldn't shop or even surf in the winter months.

+Additional queries that could help us inform the investor of the surf shop's seasonality include information on the:
+* Water temperatures,
+* Precipitation, and
+* Tourism in June and December.